The ultimate guide to landing pages

 Now it’s time to publish!
 After you publish, it’s up to you to share that landing page link through your marketing channels, such as social media or pay-per-click (PPC) ads.

-You might want to consider building two versions of your landing page to run A/B testing.
-This allows you to try out different design and copy to see which resonates best with your audience and promotes the highest number of conversions.
+You might want to consider building two versions of your landing page to run an A/B test.
+This allows you to try out different designs and copy to see which resonates best with your audience and promotes the highest number of conversions.
 Learn how to properly test your landing pages here.

 Can you create a landing page without a website?

-Bottom line: It can be simple to create a landing page by breaking it down: choose an objective, customize a template, ignite the web traffic, and test multiple landing pages.
+Bottom line: It’s simple to create a landing page by breaking it down: choose an objective, customize a template, ignite the web traffic, and test multiple landing pages.